LWAYVE/android-sdk/README.md

 Sets a listener to receive callbacks when an Lwayve playback event occurs.
 This can be used eg: to update your UI based on an event such as new content becoming available or the playback state changing from playing to stopped.

 **Parameters**:

-**playbackEventListener**: An instance of OnPlaybackEventListener
+- playbackEventListener: An instance of OnPlaybackEventListener

 ### Interface Summary

 The following interface is available:

-OnPlaybackEventListenter
+- PlaybackEventListenter

 #### OnPlaybackEventListener

 The following public method is available under the OnPlaybackEventListener interface:

-On Playback Event
+-  Playback Event

 ##### On Playback Event